ElloTechnology/full-stack-test/README.md

 In the final part of the challenge, your task is to create an Infrastructure as Code (IAC) solution using AWS and Terraform to deploy the application, preferably using AWS Fargate or a similar service.
 You are encouraged to make use of the AWS free tier for this endeavor.
 Please strive to adhere to best practices and share your code along with URLs where the applications are deployed.

 Bonus:
-Set up CI/CD using a tool of your choice (prefarrably Github actions)
+Set up CI/CD using a tool of your choice, preferably GitHub Actions.